An indirect computational procedure for receding horizon hybrid optimal control: Hybrid MPC Algorithm

-Solution of the Problem \ref{PB:3} for affine hybrid systems is obtained by modifying the set of linear equations in the part \ref{SS:AHS} that must be solved in order to obtain (\ref{E:FS.1}).
-The modification includes removing (\ref{E:LP.1}) for $i=n$ from the set of equations, and correspondingly removing $x_n^-$ and $\lambda_n^-$ from the set of unknowns in (\ref{E:FS.2}).
+Solution of the Problem~\ref{PB:3} in the case of affine hybrid systems is obtained by modifying the set of linear equations in the Subsection~\ref{SS:AHS} that must be solved to obtain (\ref{E:FS.1}).
+The modification includes removing (\ref{E:LP.1}) for $i=n$ from the set of equations, and correspondingly removing $x_n^-$ and $\lambda_n^-$ from the set of unknowns $\mathcal{Y}_a$ in (\ref{E:FS.2}) to obtain a new set of unknowns $\mathcal{Y}_b$.
 Also, the equations $t^s_n = T_h$ and (\ref{E:PMPf.1}) are replaced with (\ref{E:TP3}) and (\ref{E:LT2}).
+The modified version of (\ref{E:FS.1}) for Problem~\ref{PB:3} is written as

+The function $F_h^a$ in (\ref{E:FH}) should be also modified to a new function $F_h^b$ which accepts $\mathcal{Y}_b$ as its argument and has the same definition as in (\ref{E:FH.2}).
+Then, the Equation (\ref{E:FTa}) becomes